-It wasn’t until 1939, when the first plastic helmet became available.
-The Riddell Company of Chicago manufactured the first plastic helmet, believing it was safer than the leather options that were available.
+It wasn’t until 1939 when the first plastic helmet became available.
+The Riddell Company of Chicago manufactured the first plastic helmet, believing it was safer than the leather options that were being used on the field.
 The plastic frame was able to hold its shape when collision occurred and included more padding and cushion for safety.
 The plastic helmet also included a plastic face mask, protecting the entire head.

 Through the 60’s, and 70’s, Riddell continued to innovate and improve the football helmet protection and design.
 By the 1980s, Riddell had become an icon with its classic helmet silhouette with a circular earhole, clean face mask lines, and rounded dome.

-Today, players are allowed to choose their own helmets for their own reason.
-It can be for protection, nostalgia, or just because it looks good.
+Today, NFL athletes are allowed to choose their own helmets for any particular reason.
+It can be for protection, nostalgia, or purely aesthetic.
 However, all helmets have to be approved by the National Operating Committee on Standard for Athletic Equipment (NOCSAE).

 While the standard and protection of football helmets have come a long way since its inception, players who prioritize their safety often look for ways to add an additional layer of support.
 Technology has progressed in a way that enables companies like 2nd Skull to help empower athletes by adding additional protection to the most critical part of the human body.

 Our newly launched 2nd Skull Pro Cap was designed in collaboration with a grant and support from the NFL, made with extreme impact protection material.
 The light-weight, breathable design offers additional protection without adding bulk or discomfort under a helmet.